 First and foremost, we are a magazine for homeschoolers.
 Any articles must be connected to this subject in some way, whether you are just beginning your journey or you’ve been on the road a while.

 Our mission is to bring homeschoolers together from across the religious and political spectrum to learn from each other.
 In this way we can solidify our own philosophy while learning about that of others.
 We believe that this is the surest way to a better world, where we do not agree with each other on many subjects, but it’s okay, because we are secure in our own skins.

 “A strong foundation will not be torn down by an opposing opinion, but strengthened.”

 We welcome writers pages who are Christian, Atheist, Pagan, Hindu, Buddhist, and more, and love the perspectives that each bring to our magazine.
 We are all unique, but we are all very much the same too: We want what is best for our family and are willing to do what it takes to provide the best to them.
 Keep this in mind when pitching a story.

 Pitch a story – a real story.
 Show that you have read the magazine and understand what we are seeking in articles.
 Show us that you understand our readers (because you ARE one), and what they like to read.
 If it is not obvious that you have read Learning Tangent, we are not interested.

 Imagine yourself talking with a friend either old or new – and write your article in a conversational tone, but with proper grammar, full sentences and sans the bad language we’re all guilty of using on occasion.
 Use first/second person – it helps readers connect more easily to what you have to say.

 What we do want:

 - High-resolution images.
 Please don’t use your cell phone.
-No matter how good the phones are, they lack detail that a camera would pick up.
+No matter how good your phone is, it lacks detail that a dedicated camera would pick up.
 Do not send your images through Facebook or as part of a document, because they do weird things to the images and all the detail is lost.